saki-osive/capstone/SETUP.md

 # AUTOMATED SETUP

+Note -  If you are `running this automated setup script for the first time` on your system, then `update the sleep time in the script.sh to 10 from 3` based on your download speed as it will pull and download images for the first time which might take longer time

-1. Change permission of the script
+Change permission of the script

     chmod +x setup.sh

-2. In the root directory of the project run
+In the root directory of the project run

     ./setup.sh

 This will set up mongo+minio and your frontend.

-3. In frontend/vue.config.js, add your IP Address in the proxy key
+In `frontend/vue.config.js`, add your IP Address in the `proxy` key

-4. Go to localhost:9000 and create a bucket by the name `lotlockbucket`

-5. Now in a new terminal run the backend
+Now in a new terminal run the backend

     cd backend